 - in two cases, the child protection system was only alerted to the child after his or her death;

 - in two cases, child deaths resulted from Sudden Infant Death Syndrome;

 - in three cases, child deaths were classified as resulting from suspected abuse or neglect; and

 - in three cases, child deaths were attributed to natural causes or as a consequence of disability that was unrelated to the child protection system.

-Since 30 June 2009, the Ombudsman Western Australia has had the responsibility for reviewing and investigating certain child deaths in Western Australia.
-In particular, the Ombudsman reviews the circumstances in which and why child deaths occur, identifies patterns and trends arising from child deaths, and seeks to improve public administration to prevent or reduce child deaths.
-In addition, the Ombudsman can review the death of a child where it appears that the actions of other State Government agencies may have been relevant to the life of the child (Ombudsman Western Australia, 2015).
+Since 30 June 2009, the Ombudsman Western Australia has had responsibility for reviewing and investigating certain child deaths in Western Australia.
+In particular, the Ombudsman reviews the circumstances in which child deaths occur, identifies patterns and trends arising from child deaths, and seeks to improve public administration to prevent or reduce child deaths.
+In addition, the Ombudsman can review the death of a child where it appears that the actions of other state government agencies may have been relevant to the life of the child (Ombudsman Western Australia, 2016).

-Investigable deaths are defined in the Ombudsman's legislation, the Parliamentary Commissioner Act 1971 (s 19A(3)),and occur when a child dies in any of the following circumstances.
+Investigable deaths are defined in the Ombudsman's legislation, the Parliamentary Commissioner Act 1971 (s 19A(3)) and cover when a child dies in any of the following circumstances:

-- In the 2 years before the date of the child's death:
+- In the two years before the date of the child's death:

 - the Chief Executive Officer (CEO) of the Department for Child Protection and Family Support had received information that raised concerns about the wellbeing of the child or a child relative of the child;

 - under section 32(1) of the Children and Community Services Act 2004, the CEO had determined that action should be taken to safeguard or promote the wellbeing of the child or a child relative of the child; and